 Those facilities with an ANI identified during the previous assessment period.

 Those facilities that are concurrently operating and performing major modifications under an NRC license.

+New facilities under construction with an approved NRC license.

 04.03 Clean LPR

 A facility with no escalated enforcement actions, confirmatory orders, or similar issues during the assessment period is considered to have a "clean LPR."
 Facilities with a clean LPR follow an abbreviated review process based on their performance.
 This streamlined process does not include internal LPR meetings, and the LPR letter is signed out by the cognizant Branch Chief.
 A public LPR meeting is not held unless there is a compelling public benefit—for example, if a facility was recently affected by an earthquake that caused no violations but significantly raised public concern.